Share this page:

 ROW Global is not a short-term solution to a long-term problem.
 OWP Pharmaceuticals is the sustainable, ongoing economic engine that makes possible ROW Global’s programs around the world.
 Income to the foundation is directly linked to the sales revenues of OWP.
 As OWP grows, so does the humanitarian work of ROW.

 What does “Pharmaceutical Social Enterprise” mean?

 It is with this in mind that the Pharmaceutical Social Enterprise business model was born.
-OWP Pharmaceuticals and the ROW Foundation were built from the ground up with the stated mission of using profits from the pharmaceutical business to fund the foundation’s mission: to improve the quality of training, diagnosis, and treatment available to persons living with epilepsy and associated psychiatric disorders in under-resourced areas of the world.
-OWP Pharmaceuticals is the financial engine that drives the enterprise, and the ROW Foundation is the vehicle for the humanitarian work.
+OWP Pharmaceuticals and ROW Global were built from the ground up with the stated mission of using profits from the pharmaceutical business to fund the foundation’s mission: to improve the quality of training, diagnosis, and treatment available to persons living with epilepsy and associated psychiatric disorders in under-resourced areas of the world.
+OWP Pharmaceuticals is the financial engine that drives the enterprise, and ROW Global is the vehicle for the humanitarian work.
 Together they form a Pharmaceutical Social Enterprise® along the lines of the Social Enterprise 2.0 model.